First forward simulation with LMDz-SACS#

 section for PyCIF parameters:

-##################################################################### ##################################################################### # PYCIF parameters # Verbose level # 1 = Debugging # 2 = Basic information verbose : 1 # Log file (to be saved in $wordkir) logfile: pycif.log # Execution directory workdir: /absolute/path/to/working/directory # Initial date # Use the following compatible format for the date: # YYYY-mm-dd or YYYY-mm-dd HH:mm:ss datei : 2011-07-01 # End date (same as for the initial date) datef : 2011-07-31In this section of the YAML, it is possible to define anchors to be used in the rest of the file.
+##################################################################### ##################################################################### # PYCIF parameters # Verbose level # 1 = Debugging # 2 = Basic information verbose : 1 # Log file (to be saved in $wordkir) logfile: pycif.log # Execution directory workdir: /absolute/path/to/working/directory # Initial date # Use the following compatible format for the date: # YYYY-mm-dd or YYYY-mm-dd HH:mm:ss datei : 2011-07-01 # End date (same as for the initial date) datef : 2011-07-31This section of the YAML can also define anchors for use elsewhere in the file.

 b. mode#

-is used so as not to have to recompute the whole simulation in case of an interruption.##################### # pyCIF config file # ##################### # Define here all parameters for pyCIF following YAML syntax # For details on YAML syntax, please see: # http://docs.ansible.com/ansible/latest/YAMLSyntax.html ############################################################################### # pyCIF parameters ############################################################################### # http://community-inversion.eu/documentation/plugins/modes/forward.html mode: plugin: name: forward version: std reload_results: trueThe requirements for our forward mode are Observation operator (obsoperator) and Control vector (controlvect).
-They are to be specified in the next sections of the yaml file.
+modeclass are listed in the cheat-sheet.
+For the chosen plugin (forward simulation), provide its name and version, and note its requirements.
+The full description of the mode class lists all available arguments.
+For forward, no mandatory argument is required, but several optional arguments are available; the template YAML at the end of that page provides a complete list.
+In the example below, onlyreload_resultsis used, to avoid recomputing the whole simulation after an interruption.##################### # pyCIF config file # ##################### # Define here all parameters for pyCIF following YAML syntax # For details on YAML syntax, please see: # http://docs.ansible.com/ansible/latest/YAMLSyntax.html ############################################################################### # pyCIF parameters ############################################################################### # http://community-inversion.eu/documentation/plugins/modes/forward.html mode: plugin: name: forward version: std reload_results: trueThe requirements for our forward mode are Observation operator (obsoperator) and Control vector (controlvect).
+They are to be specified in the next sections of the YAML file.

 c. obsoperator#